Member and non-member information

 WASHINGTON MAP SOCIETY 2016 PROGRAM SCHEDULE.

-On Thursday, October 13, 2016 at 7:00 PM, Kimball (Kim) Brace, President of Election Data Services, Inc. will present Red vs Blue, a History of Political Mapping and the Use of Color.
+Kimball Brace, President of Election Data Services, a political consulting firm specializing in redistricting, election administration, and the analysis and presentation of census and political data, will present Red vs Blue, a History of Political Mapping and the Use of Color.
 Mr. Brace started his company 39 years ago and since 1986 has been the creator and producer of the large Election Results posters that are published within two weeks of each general election.
 These posters grace the walls of most congressional offices, press rooms, and political consultant offices in DC and around the nation.
 Mr. Brace has also been involved in redistricting in more than half the nation over the past four decades and works with state and local governments in election administration and utilizes GIS to check voter registration files.

-On Thursday, November 17, 2016, at 7:00 PM, P.J.
-Mode, a long-time student and collector of maps, will present Maps and Messages: Deconstructing Persuasive Cartography.
+PJ Mode, a recovering lawyer and map collector, donated his Persuasive Cartography collection to Cornell University, which has digitized the collection, will give a talk on Maps and Messages: Deconstructing Persuasive Cartography.
 "Persuasive" or "suggestive" maps are those intended primarily to influence opinions or beliefs - to send a message - rather than to communicate objective geographic information.
 Mr. Mode will show and discuss examples published over five centuries regarding a number of subjects, including advertising and promotion, finance, imperialism, politics, religion, war and peace.
-More information on persuasive cartography and Mr. Mode's collection is available on his website: persuasivemaps.library.cornell.edu/.
+More information on persuasive cartography and Mr. Mode's collection is available on his website: . persuasivemaps.library.cornell.edu/ .

-On Thursday, December 8, 2016, at 7:00 PM, Shelley S. Mastran, Professor in Practice, Urban Affairs & Planning, Virginia Tech, will present Early Roads and Settlements in Northern Virginia: A Cartographic Perspective.
+Dr. Shelley Mastran, Chair of the Board for the Reston Historic Trust and Museum and holds a PhD in Geography, will present Early Roads and Settlements in Northern Virginia: A Cartographic Perspective.
 The presentation will trace the evolution of European settlement and road construction in Northern Virginia with a focus on Fairfax County.
 Early maps help explain the rationale for this development.